-One of the first steps in this project was to draft an Ocean Acidification Literacy Framework in a teachers’ conference during the summer of 2013.
-The OACC team, using input and feedback from teachers and other professionals, is currently reworking this framework.
+The Ocean Acidification Literacy Framework was drafted during a teachers’ conference in the summer of 2013.
 The aim of the framework is to conceptualize and break down the complex idea of ocean acidification into lessons and units, to provide a way for teachers to filter the materials in the OACC by topic, and to integrate and build upon the Ocean Literacy Framework and the Climate Literacy Framework.

 By increasing ocean acidification literacy, we hope to help prepare people to:

 - understand and assess the credibility of information about ocean acidification and related topics;

 - communicate about ocean acidification in a meaningful way;

 - understand the potential effects of their personal behaviors on local and global ecosystems;

 - make informed decisions about regulatory governmental policies;